Ainagbolahan/HDSC-21-SCIPY-GROUP/README.md

  17. and lastly we deploy and interpret our model

- N.B: the list aove is not exhaustive, its subject to modifications and corrections
+ N.B: the list above is not exhaustive, its subject to modifications and corrections